LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Add App Group to Other Identifiers

+This step depends on whether you previously built Loop 3 (or if you built when it was the dev branch, but after the new status widget was added).
+If so, you can skip this step.
+To be cautious, confirm each identifier is properly associated with your App Group.

+* If you never built Loop with Xcode, you will need to Configure each Identifier
+* If you built Loop 2.2.x (or FreeAPS) with Xcode, you will need to Configure each Identifier
+* If you built Loop 3 with Xcode, make sure you see Edit (not Configure) for each Identifier; if one shows Configure, then add your App

-For the next three identifiers, you must add the Loop App Group.
+For the next three identifiers, you must add your Loop App Group.
 This step will be repeated once for each of these identifiers.

 * Loop Intent Extension
 * Loop Status Extension